Christ-Mind-Teachings/cmi-jsb/_til/chap07.md

 But it is first wholly necessary that you learn HOW to think, how to know Your thoughts, those directed by Me, from the thoughts of others;
-how to trace thoughts back to their source and to

-banish undesirable ones at will from your consciousness; and finally how to control and utilize your desires so that they will always serve YOU, instead of your being a slave to them.
+how to trace thoughts back to their source and to banish undesirable ones at will from your consciousness; and finally how to control and utilize your desires so that they will always serve YOU, instead of your being a slave to them.

 You have within you all possibilities.
 For I AM there.
 My Idea must express, and It must express through you.
-It will express itself perfectly --- if you but let it; if you will only still your human mind, put aside all personal ideas, beliefs and opinions, and let if flow forth.
+It will express itself perfectly, if you but let it; if you will only still your human mind, put aside all personal ideas, beliefs and opinions, and let if flow forth.
 All you need to do is to turn within to Me, and let Me direct your thinking and your desires, let Me express whatever I will, you